WhiskeyTang0F0xtr0t/unifi/draw-io/README.md

 draw.io templates for Ubiquiti rackmount hardware.
 All assets were created new and are fully connect-able.

+# Future Plans
+- Update Readme
+- Enable "Snap to Point" property on all asssets
+- Add text to all objects
+- Add Tool Tips with port info and specs

 ### ubiquiti-Switching.xml
 - Standard/Professional 16
 - Standard/Professional 24